 - How long has the facility been under the direction of the current administrator?

-- Is the facility staffed 24/7?
+- Is the residence staffed 24/7?

 - Are meals prepared?
 Are dietary preferences taken into consideration?

-- Can the residents cook independently?
+- Can residents cook independently?

 - Can they cook in their room via microwave or hot plate?

 - Are there accommodations for special diets, i.e. diabetic, heart healthy, gluten-free?

 - What type of personal care assistance is available, e.g., bathing, grooming, dressing?

 - Is medical care available onsite?